 Behavior during gameplay can tell a lot about a person.
-Silent Sally may prove to be not so coy in a riveting round of trivia while Laughing Larry may surprise you with how focused and serious he can become under pressure.
+Silent Sally may prove to be not so coy in a riveting round of trivia, while Laughing Larry may surprise you with how focused and serious he can become under pressure.
 Playing games can bring out the best and worst in people, but as a team-motivating strategy, its benefits are unparalleled.

 Gamification has proven to be an effective method of engagement and incentive, but if you are still wondering how implementing it into your office will help take your company to the next level, here are four keys benefits:

-2. Non-monetary Incentive
+2. Non-monetary incentive

-Each and every one of your employees has a common stake in working at your company: money.
+Each and every one of your employees have a common stake in working at your company: money.
 While there are other factors that may contribute to why they have chosen your particular company, it is safe to say that earning money is one of the key incentives.
-Salary, of course, is one of the greatest operating expenses for a company, so bonus opportunity and increased wages may not be readily expendable incentives to offer for a job well done.
+Salary, of course, is one of the greatest operating expenses for a company, so bonus opportunities and increased wages may not be readily expendable incentives to offer for a job well done.
 Gamification is a way to reward hard work through non-monetary recognition.
-Gamification provides a novel way to reward hard work through non-monetary recognition and yet reap the advantage of it through renewed employee motivation.
+Gamification provides a novel way to reward hard work through non-monetary recognition and yet reap its advantage through renewed employee motivation.
 You may decide to distribute awards after the competition of a job or have a banquet to honor those who have exceptionally performed tasks and contributed to tangible results for your company.

-3. Employee Development
+3. Employee development

-4. Job Satisfaction
+4. Job satisfaction